 b) 3 years (including

 |a) 1-year Blended Leave — salary rate dependent on allocation of service (i.e., [2 years AAA service @100% + 4 years of RSL service @ 87.5%] / 6 = 91.67% salary)|

 b) 6-month Blended Leave — salary rate dependent on allocation of service (see above)

 There is no screen in HRIS where you can check a faculty member’s credit balance.
-However, the Research Study Leave Report (ZHSX_RSL_REPORT) is very straightforward.
+However, the Research Study Leave Report is very straightforward.
 It can be pulled for an individual or an org unit, or multiple people or org units.
-It provides the RSL and admin leave credit balances for faculty for the most recently passed July 1 to January 1.
+It provides the RSL and admin leave credit balances for faculty for the most recently passed July 1 or January 1.
 This report can be used for forecasting leaves, academic planning, and checking eligibility for requested leaves.